Ichaelus/Github-Classifier/README.md

 ## Introduction

 Welcome to the InformatiCup 2017 submission from the team of the **University of Augsburg**.
+Please note that this repository doesn't contain our trained classifier save-files.
+Training them on your own can take really long (1h+) and due to the non-deterministic nature of the traing process of most models, results can vary greatly.
+We recommend using [the save-files from our submission](https://drive.google.com/drive/folders/0B3nBoE608aQyaG9iZkk0UFFpSm8).

 ## Classification Goals and Restrictions